Rhexis/Rhexis.github.io/docs/Database (SQL)/gaps_and_islands.md

 As you can see, dense rank is able to work where row number fails.

 ![managing_duplicates.png](managing_duplicates.png)

+**Row Number:** Returns an incrementing value for all rows sequentially

+**Dense Rank:** Returns an incrementing value for all rows sequentially however rows with the same ordering & partitioning will end up with the same value

 ## Grouping Islands
 If we group the islands together we start to get a clearer picture of what we have verses what we don't have.